 Neither was it written to compare Vietnam with the rest of the world.
 I set out to shed some light on our personal encounters and describe situations experienced first hand that people may find interesting.
 I couldn’t say these encounters added to our Vietnamese experience, however they shaped it, and made it into the adventure that it was.

-You’re probably not reading this to find out why I love Vietnam, so let’s get on to the gritty stuff.
+But you’re probably not reading this to find out why I love Vietnam, so let’s get on to the gritty stuff!

-One of the first signs of corruption you’ll experience will probably be with the police.
+One of the first signs of corruption in Vietnam you’ll experience will probably be with the police.

-One aspect of this corruption, which although convenient to most travellers, is incredibly unfair, is that the fine is generally just for locals.
+One aspect of this corruption which is convenient to most travellers but incredibly unfair is that the fine is generally just for locals.
 The majority of the police seen on the street do not speak English.